Why China is at the center of our climate strategy

 - 1/2 of the world's coal supply is burned by China each year.

-- 20%of the world's climate pollution originates in China.
+- Over 20%of the world's climate pollution originates in China.

 Fortunately, China is beginning to get serious about clean energy investments—and it has the ability to reform policies and bring about change on a scale that other countries can only dream of doing, via its next 5-year plan, which starts in 2016.